-3.3.3.
+3.3.4.
 Reserve capacity

-The IM have decided to create a reserve capacity (article 14-5 of the Regulation) based on PaPs to allow a quick and optimal answer to the of ad-hoc path requests.
+The IMs have decided to create a reserve capacity ("RC") based on PaPs or capacity slots to allow a quick and optimal answer to the ad-hoc path requests.

-Ad-hoc path requests for PaPs shall be placed between X-2 and the end of the running timetable (X+12), until 21 days before the first running day only and will be managed according to the principle "first come - first served".
+Ad-hoc path requests shall be placed between X-2 and the end of the running timetable (X+12), until 30 days before the first running day only and will be managed according to the principle "first come - first served".